amit-chaudhari1/amyth.dev/content/papermod/how_i_escaped_tutorial_hell.md

     appendFilePath: true # to append file path to Edit link
 ---

-# post: how I escaped tutorial hell

-- first step starts with realizing you have a problem.
+> first step starts with realizing where we are within the hell.
+Also, Don't worry, everybody's been there at some point.

 Do you feel blank when you try to think of what should you do as a developer when you have an idea of your volition and you don’t have a clue how to get around coding it?